The project is entirely developed and maintained by volunteers. You can help:

 - associated metadata files for applications in the main F-Droid repository

 The easiest way to contribute to development is to make clones of these projects and submit merge requests.
 If you are making large changes, it would be good to discuss them on IRC or in the forum first, to ensure they fit with the direction of the project, and do not clash with or duplicate work already in development.

 For working with the server and data projects, it’s a good idea to read the manual.

-F-Droid provides multiple servers (builders, web portal, download areas…) which need regular maintenance, Ansible-based deployment, and hardware management.
-Further information can be found by asking on IRC (#fdroid-dev on freenode) or firstname.lastname@example.org.
+F-Droid provides multiple servers (builders, web portal, download areas and more) which need regular maintenance, Ansible-based deployment and hardware management.
+Further information can be found by asking on Matrix, IRC (#fdroid-dev on OFTC) or email@example.com.